Persevere, Shine, Be Happy Value ourselves and others * Be proud of our achievements Never, never, never give up!

 “Schools have a responsibility to provide a broad and balanced curriculum for all pupils.
 The National Curriculum is the starting point for planning a school curriculum that meets the needs of all pupils”

 We fully endorse the above statutory inclusion statement, believing that all children at Exning Primary School should have equal access so that they may have the opportunity to progress and demonstrate achievement.
-We meet this by planning which meets the needs of boys and girls, children with special educational needs, children who are more able, children with disabilities, children from all social and cultural backgrounds, different ethnic groups and diverse linguistic backgrounds.
+We meet this by planning which meets the needs of boys and girls, children with special educational needs and disabilities, children who are more able, children from all social and cultural backgrounds, different ethnic groups and diverse linguistic backgrounds.

 We meet the needs of all children by